xeratol/Unity3D-NodeJS-ChatSample/README.md

 # Unity3D-NodeJS-ChatSample
-A simple tutorial on create a chat application using Unity3D as the Client and NodeJS as the Server
+A simple chat application using Unity3D as the Client and NodeJS as the Server

+This uses Sockets which only work for the stand alone builds.
+For the webplayer, Unity3D needs to use Websockets which this demonstration does not have.

+If you have questions, please contact me at twitter (@xeratol) or email (inquiry@xeratol.com)